-So, instead of making your cupcake frosting with synthetic red food dye #40, you can substitute your homemade all-natural beet dye.
+So, instead of using synthetic red food dye #40, you can substitute your beet or red cabbage natural food coloring for frosting and cake batter.
 Not only is the color much prettier (in my opinion) but it contains no chemicals!

 Will dye made from food fade or wash out?

 Many natural dyes including those made from fruits and vegetables are considered fugitive.
 This simply means that they are not colorfast and will, in time, fade or wash out.

 This won’t mean anything for your natural colored frosting or cake but mainly affects fabric and papers.

 How long does it take for natural food color to fade?

 How long it takes depends on a number of different factors including the type of food you used, the dye method, type of mordant (if any) as well as exposure to sunlight, rain and air.